Ekumen-OS/beluga/beluga_vdb/README.md

 sudo make install
 ```

+> [!NOTE]
-🔸 For more information about OpenVDB please refer to the [official documentation](https://www.openvdb.org/documentation/doxygen/).
+> For more information about OpenVDB please refer to the [official documentation](https://www.openvdb.org/documentation/doxygen/).